athowes/multi-agyw/README.md

 * The 13 AGYW Global Fund priority countries are Botswana, Cameroon, Kenya, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe, from ["The Global Fund measurement framework for adolescents girls and young women programs"](https://www.theglobalfund.org/media/8076/me_adolescentsgirlsandyoungwomenprograms_frameworkmeasurement_en.pdf)
   * Note that Botswana doesn't have DHS: instead they do their own surveys "Botswana AIDS Impact Survey (BAIS)" (this explains the lack of `src/bwa_data_survey_behav`
 * Use same model for all countries or select to best model in each country?
+  * Same model for all is a good default, unless something really stands out

 ## Timeline